teohm/teohm.github.com/source/_posts/2012-10-15-start-using-ruby-percent-notation.markdown

 Bracket pairs no need to escape
 ----
 **No need to escape bracket pairs**, even when **nested**.
-If escape, you need to escape both opening and closing brackets.
+You can escape, but will need to escape both open and close bracket.
 ```ruby
 %( (pa(re(nt)he)sis) ) #=> "(pa(re(nt)he)sis)"
 %[ [square bracket] ]  #=> "[square bracket]"